InstaPy/InstaPy/DOCUMENTATION.md

  If set to `True` InstaPy will simulate watching the stories (you won't see it in the browser), we just send commands to Instagram saying we have watched the stories.
  If set to `False` Instapy will perform the exact same action as a human user (clicking on stories, waiting until watching finishes, etc...)

-  Please note: `simulate = False` is the safest settings as it fully simulates all instagram interactions
+  Please note: `simulate = False` is the safest settings as it fully do all instagram interactions

 ### Watch stories by Tags